-What if the horse always known for it’s intelligent behaviour was based on a universal language, a language that we all know how to use.
-A language we use in our daily lives but because we don’t realize our horses use it, that causes most of the problems that we encounter with them.
+What if the horse always is known for its intelligent behavior was based on a universal language, a language that we all know how to use.
+A language we use in our daily lives but because we do not realize our horses use it, that causes most of the problems that we encounter with them.

 The horse too has many expressions most caught on camera are ones of pain in a riding area where the hands holding the reins pull at the mouth rather than communicate with their body.
 The belief that pulling on the head to change direction or stopping your horse is the way it’s done creates many sad photos even at top level events.